cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 Yes, I know you should not look into those prices all day long, but I personally find quite useful to have it in one place and no need to open my cryptoexchange account every 2 minutes.

-I personally use Kraken as my exchange and it has open API for fetching prices, so that API we will use in this example and I'm pretty sure that other exchanges provides similar APIs and I think you can update this script quite easily with different APIs if needed.
+I personally use Kraken as my exchange and it has open API for fetching prices, so that API we will use in this example and I'm pretty sure that other exchanges provides similar APIs and I think you can update this script quite easily with different API if needed.

-Our main script will populate data to Prometheus using same directory from 5th point from this manual, so you must configure your prometheus to read metrics from `< YOUR NODE FULL PATH >/poolStat` directory before moving on.
+Our main script will populate data to Prometheus using same directory as described in 5th point of this manual, so you must configure your prometheus to read metrics from `< YOUR NODE FULL PATH >/poolStat` directory before moving on.
 And we must have `jq` & `curl` installed on your Linux machine.

 First we need to create script for quering Kraken API and writing data.
-Please create it here: <YOUR NODE FULL PATH >/poolStat/prices.sh.
+Please create it here: `<YOUR NODE FULL PATH >/poolStat/prices.sh`.
 Please update your path accordingly instead of `< YOUR NODE FULL PATH >` you must put same path from 5th point:

 ```
 PRICES=$(curl -s https://api.kraken.com/0/public/Ticker?pair=ADAEUR,ADAUSD,XXBTZUSD,XETHZUSD)